ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The `CompletionStage` and `CompletableFuture`classes are high-level parallel Java API that was added in Java 8 to pipeline multiple asynchronous computations into a single result without the mess of nested callbacks (‘callback hell’).
 These classes are implementations of the futures/promises in Java.

-Before adding these classes Java already had much simpler classes to manage asynchronous tasks - in Java 5 were added the `Future` interface and its base implementation the `FutureTaks` class.
+Before adding these classes Java already had much simpler classes to manage asynchronous tasks - in Java 5 were added the `Future` interface and its base implementation the `FutureTask` class.

 The `Future` interface represents an incompleted _result_ of submitting a _task_ (either ’Runnable’ or ’Callable’) for asynchronous execution to an ’ExecutorService’ instance.
 The `Future` interface has a few methods: